 Terpenes 101 Part I: Benefits & Background of Myrcene & Linalool

-As hemp’s wellness benefits become more popular, research focus has shifted to hemp-derived terpenes and the therapeutic association they have with phytocannabinoids like CBG and CBD.
-In this three-part series, we introduce the seven terpenes included in PrimeMyBody’s RECEPT broad spectrum hemp extract.
-We’ll cover their backgrounds, sources, and health benefits.
+As hemp’s wellness benefits have become more popular, research focus has shifted to hemp-derived terpenes and the therapeutic association they have with phytocannabinoids like CBD and CBG.
+In this three-part series, we introduce you to a variety of primary terpenes, covering their backgrounds, sources, health benefits, and the role they play in PrimeMyBody’s hemp extracts.
 But first…

 What Are Terpenes?

 The scents and tastes of terpenes fill our world on a daily basis.
 That citrusy flavor in lemons and oranges.
 Yup, those are terpenes.
 The sweet floral fragrance of lavender and lilies.
 That’s terpenes just doing what they do best.
 The pine-fresh scent of a wooded forest.
 You guessed it, terpenes.

 Since the dawn of vegetation, terpenes have been the source of aromatic and flavor pleasures that delight the senses and uplift our mood.
 Scientifically, terpenes are a diverse class of organic compounds linked together by isoprene molecules.
 Terpenes are produced by and are present in every flower, plant, and tree on the planet.
 They’re even exhibited in certain insects.

 Great botanical communicators, terpenes serve many purposes.
 They act as a defense mechanism for plants and trees against herbivores and environmental threats.
 At the same time, certain terpene scents are designed to attract insects for pollination.
 They’re also a vital compound component responsible for the physiological development of most plants.
 In wellness, terpenes found in plant oils are the crux of aromatherapies.
 They’re known to incite states of calm and balance, and aid a healthy mind and body.